SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 Validation is also feedback on the assignment itself.
 If the tool selected the wrong month, ignored a material exception, or answered a different question than the one you intended, ask what the brief failed to establish.
 The problem may not be the wording of one instruction.
 It may be that the purpose, source hierarchy, materiality threshold, or definition of success was never made clear.

-**Inline validation is a useful control aid.
-It is not approval, and it is not accountability.**

-**Your goal is not to prevent every error.
-It is to make important errors easier to detect before someone acts on them.**
+**Inline validation is a useful control aid, not approval or accountability.
+Your goal is not to prevent every error; it is to make important errors easier to detect before someone acts on them.**

 #### 3. Know When to Throw the Conversation Away